ywen/model_presenter/README.md

 ## What is not a presenter

-A presenter is a Ruby class, it is not a place for generating HTML tags and even strings.
-An HTML file is the place for writing HTML code.
+A Presenter is not a place for generating HTML tags and code segments.
+An HTML file is where you write HTML code in.

 ## Installation